What is Meditation? Being With Consciousness Fully Awake. What is Meditation? Being With Consciousness Fully Awake.

 This is how the mind is enriched—not by adding more information, but by learning to dwell within, where the mind comes into direct touch with the Self.

 Meditation is not forcing silence.
 It is not stopping thoughts.
-It is abandoning of the thoughts which the mind produces.
-It is not by effort; it is effortlessness.
+It is the abandoning of the thoughts which the mind produces.
+It is not achieved by effort; it is effortlessness.

 In meditation, what is required is not to follow a thought, but to observe the mind process.
 Let a thought arise.
 Do not pursue it.
 Do not resist it.
 Simply unfollow it.